-It is the most famous example of use of highly systematic and “scientific” technique, subsequently called Pointillism.
+It is the most famous example of the use of highly systematic and “scientific” technique, subsequently called Pointillism.
 It relies on the ability of the eye and mind of the viewer to blend the color spots into a fuller range of tones.
 Seurat himself preferred to call his technique “chromo-luminarism,” a term he felt better stressed its focus on color and light.

 Seurat embraced the subject matter of modern life so typical to Impressionist artists, but he went beyond their interest of capturing the moment.
 Seurat sought to evoke permanence by recalling the art of the past, especially Egyptian and Greek sculpture and even Italian Renaissance frescoes.
 As he explained to the French poet Gustave Kahn:

 Known as croquetons—literally ‘sketchettes’—Seurat’s studies were all made on small wooden panels.
 Extraordinarily proud of them, he hung many in his studio.
 He also exhibited them regularly, demonstrating the significance he felt they had in his oeuvre.
-Seurat called the panels his ‘constant joy’.
+Seurat called the panels his ‘constant joy.’

 Seurat died in 1891 and this magnificent work was largely unseen for the next 30 years.
-The opportunity to view the historic painting returned in 1924 when art lover Frederic Clay Bartlett purchased A Sunday on La Grande Jatte —1884 and loaned it indefinitely to the Art Institute of Chicago, where it remains until this day.
+The opportunity to view the historic painting returned in 1924 when art lover Frederic Clay Bartlett purchased A Sunday on the Island of La Grande Jatte —1884 and loaned it indefinitely to the Art Institute of Chicago, where it remains until this day.